 My interests are in eighteenth-century and contemporary Gothic, Romanticism and theatre.

 I was educated at the University of Leeds (BA Hons in English, 1986) and the University of Wales, Cardiff (PhD in English, 1994).
 Before coming to Westminster, I was employed at Goldsmiths College, University of London, and at the National University of Ireland, Maynooth.
-I teach a module on Romantic literature as well as an Introduction to Poetry module.
-My main area of research is in Gothic Studies.
-I am particularly interested in Gothic of the Romantic period, and in Gothic performance.
+My main areas of research are in Gothic and Romantic Studies.

-At the moment, I am teaching on the first year survey module "What is Literature", which runs from Sophocles to Hilary Mantel, and the third year module "Satire and the City", which looks at texts of the long eighteenth century, from Wycherley to Maria Edgeworth.
+At the moment, I am teaching on the first year module "What is Literature", which runs from Sophocles to Hilary Mantel, and the second year "Novel" module.

 My major research interests are in Romantic writing, the Gothic and theatre.
 My monograph on Gothic Tourism is published by Palgrave Macmillan.
 Its main focus is on contemporary Gothic Tourism in England - in such forms as ghost walks, scare attractions and prison museums - but there are also chapters on Gothic tourism in the eighteenth century (at Strawberry Hill) and in the nineteenth (at Madame Tussaud's).
 The work considers the origins of modern Gothic, in particular the phenomenon of 'performed architectures'.
 Underpinning the whole volume are investigations of the relation of Gothic tourism to contemporary debates about heritage and history, to the Gothic aesthetic, and to literature, film, folklore, heritage management, arts programming, and the 'edutainment' business.